-ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
-For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
-The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
+It is the Company's policy to include interest and penalties related to unrecognized tax benefits as a component of income tax expense.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
-The Company is subject to income tax examinations by major taxing authorities since inception.
-See Note 8 - Income Taxes.
+See Note 9 - Income Taxes.